 In Tennessee, the foreclosing party must:

-Protections regarding high-cost home loans.
 In the case of a high-cost home loan (a type of mortgage loan where the annual percentage rate or points and fees exceed certain amounts), the lender must send a notice of right to cure to the borrower at least 30 days before publishing the notice of foreclosure.
-Tenn.
-Code Ann. § 45-20-104.
+(Tenn.
+Code Ann. § 45-20-104).

 In the case of a high-cost home loan, the borrower can cure the default at any time prior to three business days before the sale.
-The lender must provide a notice before publishing the notice of foreclosure (or starting a judicial foreclosure) that gives the borrower 30 days to reinstate.
-A borrower's right to cure the default prior to commencing a foreclosure proceeding may be exercised only once in any 12-month period.
-Tenn.
-Code Ann. § 45-20-104.
+A borrower's right to cure the default prior to the foreclosure proceeding may be exercised once in any 12-month period.
+(Tenn.
+Code Ann. § 45-20-104).

-Certain states permit you to redeem (repurchase) your home within a certain period of time after the foreclosure.
-In Tennessee, you get two years after the foreclosure to redeem the home unless the mortgage or deed of trust that you signed when taking out the loan specifically waives the right of redemption.
-Tenn.
-Code Ann. §§ 66-8-101 through 66-8-103.
-(To get details on redemption after a foreclosure in Tennessee, see Nolo’s article If I lose my home to foreclosure in Tennessee, can I get it back?)
+Some states permit the borrower to redeem the home within a specific period of time after the foreclosure.
+In Tennessee, the borrower gets two years after the foreclosure to redeem the home unless the mortgage or deed of trust specifically waives the right of redemption, which these documents often do.
+(Tenn.
+Code Ann. §§ 66-8-101 through 66-8-103).

-There is no anti-deficiency law in Tennessee.
-This means the foreclosing party can file a separate lawsuit after the foreclosure sale to get a deficiency judgment against the homeowner.
-Tenn.
-Code Ann. § 35-5-118.
-(For a summary of the deficiency law in Tennessee, see Tennessee Laws on Post-Foreclosure Deficiency.)
+Tennessee doesn’t have an anti-deficiency law, which means the foreclosing party can file a separate lawsuit after the foreclosure sale to get a deficiency judgment.
+(Tenn.
+Code Ann. § 35-5-118).
+(For a summary of the deficiency law in Tennessee, see Nolo’s article Deficiency Judgments After Foreclosure in Tennessee.)